'Dozens' of Republicans refused to wear masks while sheltering during Capitol riots, Rep. Swalwell says

 Bay Area Congressman Eric Swalwell told ABC7 News he was in that same room as Watson Coleman and is not surprised.
 He said "dozens" of his Republican colleagues and their staff members refused to put on masks and laughed when they were asked to do so.

-Swalwell said he also asked the Sergeant of Arms to make an announcement asking people to put on masks.
+Swalwell said he also asked the Sergeant at Arms to make an announcement asking people to put on masks.

 WATCH: Who were they?
 What social media, other records reveal about those who stormed Capitol